Where can I access Long-Term Care Services?

 Veterans Benefits: If you are caring for a veteran, you may be eligible to receive assistance to pay for long term care.
 This care can be offered in home, residential care or an adult day health program.

-Long-term Care Insurance is an insurance policy designed to pay for the beneficiaries care long term care facilities.
+Long-term Care Insurance is an insurance policy designed to pay for the beneficiaries care in the above mentioned long term care facilities.
 Each policy is unique and may pay for different levels of care.
 Talk to your loved to determine if they have already obtained a policy.

 Medicaid is also a payment option.
 However, there are eligibility rules including income and assets.
 Your Texas Benefits is a good place to learn about your Medicaid eligibility.